sibwawc28/simple-contact-book-/README.md

 # Simple Contact Book

-iThis is a straightforward contact manager built in Python, storing contact information in a JSON file.
+This is a straightforward contact manager built in Python, storing contact information in a JSON file.
 Users can add, delete, update, and view contacts.

 ##  Contents
 - `main.py` — application entry point